What if staying connected

 That skill kept me working.
 It also meant I didn't always have a say over my own body or self-expression.
 I got very good at tracking other people's reactions and very disconnected from my own.

-Most of my clients are doing some version of this in their relationships and in the bedroom—performing instead of feeling, tracking their partner instead of staying connected to themselves.
-I became a therapist because I wanted to support how invisible identities—neurodivergence, queerness, cultural conditioning, trauma—live in the body and shape our relationship to sexuality.
+Most of my clients are doing some version of this in their relationships and in the bedroom: performing instead of feeling or tracking their partner instead of staying connected to themselves.

 Logo of IFS Institute with colorful curved lines and text on a black background.